 Abstract Visual Guide with Clear Messaging

-• Universal application - Works across all produce types
+• Universal - applies to all produce types and supports quick, consistent sorting

 infographic poster on apron showing if ___ then it's bad with description of bad produce traits (severe cuts, moldy, squishy)infographic poster showing if ___ then it's bad with severe cuts (cuts that expose the inside), moldy (white/black fuzz *mold wipes off, scars don't), and squishy (breaks open with slight pressure) produce